Sri Jayawardenepura Kotte: Transport

 The only main railway station is at Nugegoda, on the Kelani Valley Line.
 Also at Nugegoda is the main bus terminus.
 There are subsidiary bus stands at Pita Kotte.
-This urban area is well served by buses and there is a CTB bus depot at Udahamulla.
+This urban area is well served by buses and there is a SLTB bus depot at Udahamulla.

-In 2005, a Passenger boat service was being finalised and would commence adjacent to Parliament Junction at Bataramulla and end at the Wellawatte canal near Marine drive.
+In 2005, a Passenger boat service was being finalised and would commence adjacent to Parliament Junction at Battaramulla and end at the Wellawatte canal near Marine drive.
 Each journey would take around 30 minutes.
 It would have stations at the Kotte Marsh, Nawala, Open University, Apollo Hospital, Duplication road, Wellawatte and at St Peter's College, Colombo.
 The Sri Lanka Navy is conducting a pilot project between the Open University and Wellawatte.

 Health

 The main hospital of area situated at Madivela known as Sri Jayawardenepura Hospital is a gift from the Japanese government.
 There is a dedicated Eye & ENT hospital at Rajagiriya, and another maternity hospital under construction in Nawala.
 A small private health centre, the Blue Cross Hospital at Rajagiriya, provides basic facilities for medical diagnostics, and there is a small nursing home in Park Lane, Welikada, much patronised by Maldivians.